 To escape the heat of the city centre, take a half-hour ride up Penang Hill by funicular railway, and you'll get a superb view over the entire city.

 It's also very straightforward to arrange a sightseeing trip around the rest of the island, visiting beaches, farming areas, fishing villages, batik factories, spice stores and lush jungle.

 Thanks to Joe for providing today’s post.
 Are you planning a trip to Malaysia or have you been to Georgetown already?
 Do you have anything to share?
 Get involved in the comments below!

 As I’ve not visited Malyasia yet, today’s photos were sourced from flickr users: P Donovan (graveyard & hotel), timparkinson (street), Gabbian (B&W Georgetown Street), xiangi (Cheong Fatt Tze Mansion)Thanks for reading!
-If you enjoyed this post and the photos in it, why not follow us on Instagram for more photos from around the world!
+If you enjoyed this post and the photos in it, do take a moment to vote for me in the UK Blog Awards.
+Thanks!